 The naming was formalized in 2020, and Eckert says that further work was paused by the COVID-19 pandemic.
 He says the Alliance has the funding to move forward with a mobile app and additional signage—and that the group will begin that process soon.

 Even if most of the creeks are inaccessible and unmarked, there’s still a lot to love about a visit to Marys Peak.
 Several miles of trails crisscross the Marys Peak area, with wildflowers blooming in meadows (and at the summit) in May and June each year.
 Alternately, a road leads from Highway 34 to a parking area just below the summit (and is accessible in spring, summer, and fall); impressive views from the parking area peer down into Philomath and the wider Willamette Valley.
 A short trail ascends from the parking area to the summit, where visitors can see the Pacific Ocean to the west and several Cascade peaks to the east.
 More experienced hikers can make Marys Peak part of a thru- or portion-hike of the new Corvallis-to-the-Sea Trail.

 Exploring the Willamette Valley’s Indigenous Heritage

 For those looking to learn more about the Willamette Valley’s Native American history, Harrelson encourages visitors to stop by the Chachalu Museum and Cultural Center in Grand Ronde, which offers a deeper look into the area’s tribal history.
-(Note that, as of June 2021, the museum remained closed due to the COVID-19 pandemic.
-Call ahead, or check the Chachalu website, before visiting.)
 For those visiting the peak, he simply encourages them to look east.